MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 * Continuous - Fabric security is always on.
 Because it's embedded in the cloud, it doesn't rely on a team of experts to keep it running.

-* Configurable - You can configure Fabric security in accordance with your solution and organizational policies.
+* Configurable - You can configure Fabric security in accordance with your organizational policies.

 * Automated - Many of the Fabric security features are automated.
 Once configured, these features continue to work in the background.

-* Evolving - Microsoft is constantly improving its Fabric security, by adding new features and controls.
+* Evolving - Microsoft is constantly improving Fabric security, by adding new features and controls.

 ## Authenticate

-Microsoft Fabric is a software as a service (SaaS) platform, like many other Microsoft services such as Azure, Microsoft Office, OneDrive and Dynamics.
-All these Microsoft SaaS services including Fabric, use [Microsoft Entra ID](/entra/verified-id/decentralized-identifier-overview) as their cloud-based identity service.
+Microsoft Fabric is a SaaS platform, like many other Microsoft services such as Azure, Microsoft Office, OneDrive and Dynamics.
+All these Microsoft SaaS services including Fabric, use [Microsoft Entra ID](/entra/verified-id/decentralized-identifier-overview) as their cloud-based identity provider.
 Entra ID helps users connect to these services quickly and easily from any device and any network.
 Every request to connect to Fabric is authenticated with Entra ID, allowing users to safely connect to Fabric from their corporate office, when working at home, or from a remote location.

-## Utilize built-in network security
+## Configure network security

-Your organization might store data in other locations that aren't part of the Fabric platform.
-Fabric allows several ways to securely connect to data, for import and export purposes.
-To make sure that your data is secure, Fabric encrypts data at rest and in transit.
+Fabric is SaaS service that runs in the Microsoft cloud.
+Some scenarios involve connecting to data that's outside of the Fabric platform.
+For example, viewing a report from your own network or connecting to data that's in another service.
+Interactions within Fabric use the internal Microsoft network and traffic outside of the service is protected by default.

 ### Inbound network security

-Fabric allows different people in your organization to consume data when and where they need it.
-For example, an executive might look at a Power BI report on her mobile in a convention that's taking place in a foreign country.
-Another example is a data engineer connecting to a remote server from home.
+Your organization might want to restrict and secure the network traffic coming into Fabric based on your organization's requirements.

 #### Entra ID